-Background: The Business side of the Foundation is particularly where I lend my advice.
-I actively support the Bagri Foundation to ensure it remains entrepreneurial, ambitious, innovative and thoughtful, in the same spirit as which it was founded.
+Background: I actively support the Bagri Foundation to ensure it remains entrepreneurial, ambitious, innovative and thoughtful, in the same spirit as which it was founded.

-Other experiences: President of the Metdist Group of Companies and Deputy Chairman of the Board of the Dubai Financial Services Authority and a Trustee of Asia House.
-Chairman of the Governing Body of the London Business School, Former Pro Chancellor and Chair of Council at City University and now an honorary rector and visiting professor at Cass Business School.
-I am also a non-executive Director of the Hong Kong Exchange and former Chairman of the Royal Parks.
-I am passionate about education and maintain an interest in arts and environmental projects in the UK and abroad.
+Other experiences: President of the Metdist Group of Companies and Deputy Chairman of the Board of the Dubai Financial Services Authority.
+Trustee of Asia House.
+Chairman of the Governing Body of the London Business School, Former Pro Chancellor and Chair of Council at City University and honorary rector and visiting professor at Cass Business School.
+Non-executive Director of the Hong Kong Exchange and former Chairman of the Royal Parks.
+Passionate about education and maintain an interest in arts and environmental projects in the UK and abroad.

-What drives me: I love travelling and seeing the world and I relish the idea of defying one’s expectations that I am all ‘business’ all the time.
+What drives me: Travelling and seeing the world.
 Inspired by my late father, the Lord Bagri, I inherited a light-hearted way of looking at the world and a strong belief in philanthropy.

-Recommended read – watch – listen: Airline Timetables, Travel Magazines and Jane Austen – Suits – music of 80s/90s and western classical music.
+Recommended read – watch – listen: Travel Magazines and Jane Austen – Suits – music of 80s/90s and western classical music.

 Curious About: EVERYTHING.
 I could never choose just one.